pagkly/Zed/Investopedia3/Maximum Foreseeable Loss – MFL Is a Worst-Case Insurance Risk Measurement.md

 ## Maximum Foreseeable Loss and Other Loss Determinations

-Insurers use a maximum foreseeable loss for [underwriting](https://www.investopedia.com/terms/u/underwriting.asp) policies for insurance coverage.
-Besides MFL, the [insurance underwriter](https://www.investopedia.com/terms/i/insurance-underwriter.asp) considers probable maximum loss and usual loss expectancy for the typical business types.
-For example, the maximum foreseeable loss for the owner of a warehouse who experiences a fire, hurricane or tornado is the [full value](https://www.investopedia.com/terms/f/full-value.asp) of the warehouse building and all of its contents.
+Insurers use a maximum foreseeable loss for [[underwriting]](https://www.investopedia.com/terms/u/underwriting.asp) policies for insurance coverage.
+Besides MFL, the [[insurance underwriter]](https://www.investopedia.com/terms/i/insurance-underwriter.asp) considers probable maximum loss and usual loss expectancy for the typical business types.
+For example, the maximum foreseeable loss for the owner of a warehouse who experiences a fire, hurricane or tornado is the [[full value]](https://www.investopedia.com/terms/f/full-value.asp) of the warehouse building and all of its contents.

 Common sense suggests most owners would seek such coverage.
 However, the owner of the warehouse also typically chooses to protect the business in the event of less all-encompassing damage, such as water damage of products after a roof leak.
 Other thresholds which can reflect the impact of smaller, yet still detrimental, losses to the company

 ## Probable and Normal Loss Expectancy

-The [probable maximum loss](https://www.investopedia.com/terms/p/probable-maximum-loss-pml.asp) (PML) is a lower financial figure that assumes part of the physical structure, and some of the contents of the warehouse are salvageable.
+The [[probable maximum loss]](https://www.investopedia.com/terms/p/probable-maximum-loss-pml.asp) (PML) is a lower financial figure that assumes part of the physical structure, and some of the contents of the warehouse are salvageable.
 That's because the building’s passive safeguards partially limited the damage, but the most critical active one did not.

-A smaller allowance would be the [normal loss expectancy](https://www.investopedia.com/terms/l/life-expectancy-method.asp), the highest claim a company can file for property damage and business interruption from an adverse event like a fire.
+A smaller allowance would be the [[normal loss expectancy]](https://www.investopedia.com/terms/l/life-expectancy-method.asp), the highest claim a company can file for property damage and business interruption from an adverse event like a fire.
 It is a best-case loss scenario.
 Normal loss expectancy assumes that all protection systems worked correctly, and the damage is limited to 10% of the property’s insured value.

 ## Determining Maximum Foreseeable Loss – MFL